Predicting Hydroxyl Mediated Nucleophilic Degradation and Molecular Stability of RNA Sequences through the Application of Deep Learning Methods: Materials and Methods

 \subsubsection{Dataset Description}

-The dataset used in this manuscript to evaluate the models is called the "Stanford OpenVaccine" dataset [3].
+The dataset used in this manuscript to evaluate the models is called the ``Stanford OpenVaccine" dataset \cite{kaggle}.
 It consists of 6034 RNA sequences.
 The training/validation set consisted of 3029 of these sequences with a length of 107 nucleotide bases.
 The testing dataset consists of 3005 sequences with a length of 130 nucleotide bases.
-Due to experimental limitations, measurements on the final bases in the sequences cannot be carried out, therefore, only 68 (for the sequences with length 107) and 91 (for the sequences with length 130) of the first bases in the respective sequences have experimental data associated with them.
+Due to experimental limitations (in collecting the data according to the researchers at Stanford \cite{kaggle}), measurements on the final bases in the sequences cannot be carried out, therefore, only 68 (for the sequences with length 107) and 91 (for the sequences with length 130) of the first bases in the respective sequences have experimental data associated with them.

 Three predictors were associated with each sequence: the sequence itself (described in A,G,C, and U bases), the expected structure of the molecule, and the Predicted Loop Type (derived from a simulation of the secondary structure of the RNA molecule).
 A Base Pair Probability Matrix was also provided for each individual sequence indicating the probability of certain base-pair interactions.
 Five experimentally-determined sets of values (henceforth referred to as 'target values') were also given for the first 68 or 91 base pairs in the sequence: Reactivity values, degradation values at pH 10, degradation values at pH 10 with added Magnesium, degradation values at 50$^\circ$, and degradation values at 50$^\circ$ with added Magnesium.
 Refer to Table ~\ref{tab:description} for more information.